Workforce Development

 Child Development Permit Stipends

-CDTC is now accepting applications for the 2025–2026 Child Development Permit Stipend!
-The Child Development Training Consortium (CDTC) offers stipends to cover the application fee for a Child Development Permit issued by the California Commission on Teacher Credentialing.
+The Child Development Training Consortium (CDTC) is now accepting applications for the 2025–2026 Child Development Permit Stipend.
+The CDTC offers stipends to cover the application fee for a Child Development Permit issued by the California Commission on Teacher Credentialing.
 All permit levels are eligible, from Assistant to Program Director.
 Applications can be submitted online for faster processing or by paper if preferred.
 Funding is limited and awarded on a first-come, first-served basis.
 Apply now through the CDTC website.

 The Child Development Training Consortium (CDTC) is now accepting applications for the 2025–2026 Educational Support Grant (ESG).
 This grant helps cover educational costs for students pursuing early childhood education at California Community Colleges that participate in the CDTC.
 Eligible expenses may include tuition, fees, books, and other approved costs.
 Funding is limited and awarded on a first-come, first-served basis.
 The application deadline for Summer/Fall 2025 is October 17, 2025.
 Apply now through the CDTC website.